Guidance – Practitioner Registration

 Under section 58A(1) of the Bankruptcy Act 1966, as a restraining order was placed on the property, the vesting provisions of section 58(1) did not apply and the property did not vest in (or become the property of) the trustee.
 In order for the registered trustee to deal with the property for the benefit of Ms G, the restraining order would need to be lifted.

-The matter involved sensitive and complex issues including extensive negotiations about the property and how it might be realised for the benefit of Ms G. This resulted in a deed which provided for the removal of the restraining order and the vesting of the property in the registered trustee.
+The matter involved sensitive legal and personal issues including negotiations about the property and how it might be realised for the benefit of Ms G. This resulted in a deed which provided for the removal of the restraining order and the vesting of the property in the registered trustee.
 The deed also made provisions to maintain Ms G’s priority to proceeds of the property upon the lifting of the restraining order.

 The deed specified that when the restraining order lifted, the trustee would secure and transmit the title of the property, and with Ms G’s consent, sell the property.
 The deed also stated that Ms G would lodge a caveat over the property to secure her interest before its sale, with the caveat withdrawn before settlement.
 Following the sale of the property less any costs incurred, Ms G received payment as well as penalty interest.